Cruise lines extend suspensions — Your guide to refunds and cancellations

 Chase Sapphire Reserve®

-The Chase Sapphire Reserve credit card offers trip cancellation insurance that is worth up to $20,000 in coverage per trip.
-Additionally, the Sapphire Reserve credit card also offers travel accident insurance worth up to $1,000,000.
-Perhaps most useful of all in this case, the Sapphire Preferred card offers emergency evacuation coverage worth up to $100,000.
+The Chase Sapphire Reserve offers trip cancellation insurance worth up to $10,000 per person and up to $20,000 in coverage per trip.
+Additionally, the card offers emergency evacuation coverage worth up to $100,000.

 Wells Fargo Propel American Express® card

-While the Wells Fargo Propel American Express card may not offer the same high-value trip insurance like the Chase Sapphire Reserve, it comes with travel accident insurance worth up to $150,000 and has no annual fee.
-If you are purchasing a cruise with this credit card you will want to make sure that the cruise line in question has trip coverage as a backup because this card only offers accident insurance — not cancellation insurance.
+While the Wells Fargo Propel American Express card may not offer the same high-value trip insurance as the Sapphire Reserve, it comes with travel accident insurance worth up to $150,000 without charging an annual fee.
+If you’re purchasing a cruise vacation with this credit card, you’ll want to make sure that the cruise line in question has trip coverage as a backup; this card only offers accident insurance, not cancellation insurance.

 Chase Sapphire Preferred® Card

-If you are traveling on a budget — but still want quality trip insurance — the Chase Sapphire Preferred credit card might be the sweet spot between the Chase Sapphire Reserve credit card and the Wells Fargo Propel card.
-With an annual fee of $95 (modest compared to the $550 annual fee of the Chase Sapphire Reserve), the Chase Sapphire Preferred card offers up to $20,000 of trip cancellation protection and a trip delay reimbursement option worth up to $500 per ticket.
+If you’re traveling on a budget but still want quality trip insurance, the Chase Sapphire Preferred should be on your radar.
+With an annual fee of $95 (a modest cost compared to the $550 annual fee of the Sapphire Reserve), the Sapphire Preferred offers up to $10,000 in coverage per person and up to $20,000 of trip cancellation protection.
+You also receive a trip delay reimbursement option worth up to $500 per ticket.

 Whether you’ve already booked a trip or you’re still planning your future sea voyage, staying informed on guidelines from both the U.S. government and health officials is the best way to keep yourself safe and healthy.
 In the meantime, you should also make sure you know about requirements put in place by your chosen cruise line, including requirements for masks or vaccination of passengers.